 AFTER THE REVOLUTION TO PRESENT TIMES

 After the Revolution ending in 1788, White Plains (WP) separated from Rye becoming a town.
 WP census of 1790 recorded a population of 505 of which forty-six were slaves.
-Agriculture was still the basis of the economy and most of the farms were small in size.
+Agriculture was still the basis of the economy; most of the farms were small in size.

 It would take the community years to recover especially when many of the buildings along the Village Street (now where S and N Broadway are located) were destroyed by fire in 1776 (after the Battle of WP).
 It took years before a new court house was rebuilt in 1787 over the foundation of the older one and in 1788 (till 1870) WP would alternate with Bedford as the county seat.
 Bedford incidentally had a larger population at that time and their court house is now a museum.

 In 1844, the Harlem Railroad Line, using steam engines, reached WP profoundly effecting the community.
 As the Business District (BD) moved closer to the railroad, the population grew and residential, commercial and government development also increased.
 The rails increased dairy production on farms (like the Gedney Farm) and industry.
 The rails were involved in bringing commuters from New York City and the conversion of farms into estates.
 The tracks near the station and the station buildings were changed a number of times.

 WP became an incorporated village in 1866 and in 1899 the village boundaries expanded when it purchased land near the WP Reservoir from North Castle.